pgeu/pgeu-system/docs/confreg/schedule.md

 Cross schedule sessions are typically not scheduled using this tool.

-Drag and drop a session between locations to move it.
-Note that session length is *not* considered when doing this, so if you drag a session to a different length slot, it will change length!
+Right-click a session to schedule it, and pick the day, room and timeslot the session should be.
+Note that session length is *not* considered when doing this, so if you assign a session to a different length slot, it will change length!

+To unassign a session, simply right-click the session and choose unassign.

 A draft can be saved at any time, and will only be visible to other administrators.